-Encourage Georgians to improve the quality of their lives by achieving healthy lifestyles, creating healthful environments, and preventing chronic disease, disability, and premature death.
+Encourage Georgians to improve the quality of their lives by achieving healthy lifestyles, creating healthier environments, and preventing chronic disease, disability, and premature death.

 Improve the quality of life for all Georgians through better health.

-Health Promotion and Disease Prevention Programs implement population based programs and services aimed at reducing disease risks, promoting healthy youth development, targeting unhealthy behaviors, providing access to early detection and treatment services, and improving management of chronic diseases.
+The Health Promotion and Disease Prevention (HPDP) Section implements population-based programs and services aimed at reducing some of the state's leading causes of death and disability including: cancer, diabetes, heart disease and stroke.
+The work of the HPDP section is guided by addressing chronic disease risk factors, promoting healthy youth development, targeting unhealthy behaviors, providing access to early screening, detection and treatment services, and improving the management of chronic diseases.

 - Build healthy public policy;